STORM-IRIT/Radium-Engine/Docs/radium-as-submodule.md

 ```

-Add the following line int the `CMakeLists.txt` of your application that need Radium as a library
+Add the following line in the `CMakeLists.txt` of your application that need Radium as a library
 ``find_package(Radium REQUIRED)``.
-Setting `RADIUM_ROOT` vraiuble before `find_package` migh be needed to help cmake find the Radium library.
+Setting the `RADIUM_ROOT` variable before the `find_package`command migh be needed to help cmake find the Radium library.
 ``set(RADIUM_ROOT "../external/Radium-Engine")``.

-This will define the following cmake varirables:
+This will define the following cmake variables:
 ```
     ${RADIUM_INCLUDE_DIR}
     ${EIGEN_INCLUDE_DIR}